 Any method can be used to apply colors to the arrays but a number of functions are provided to make applying colors easier and these functions all start with 'Highlight'.
 Syntax Highlighters can use Syntax Styles as described in the Theme/Color Options dialog to apply colors.
-See the HighlightGplyStyle function to locate styles and HighlightApplyStyle to apply the styles.
-Styles can also be applied using the HighlightCheckCommentRule, HighlightCheckMultiLineRule, HighlightCheckSingleLineRule, or HighlightCheckTaqRule functions.
+See the HighlightColor Options dialog to apply colors.
+See the HighlightFindStyle function to locate styles and HighlightCheckCommentRule, HighlightCheckCommentRule, HighlightCheckCommentRule, or HighlightCheckTagRule functions.
 These functions provide an easier way to apply different types of syntax highlighting rules to text.